HL7/fhir-shorthand/input/pagecontent/shorthand.md

 `* {path} from {valueSet} ({strength})`

-The value set can be the name of a value set defined in the same FSH tank, or the defining URL of an external value set that is part of the core FHIR spec, or an IG that has been declared a dependency in the package.json file.
+The value set can be the name of a value set defined in the same FSH tank, or the defining URL of an external value set that is part of the core FHIR spec, or an IG that has been declared a dependency in the _package.json_ file.

-The strengths are the same as the [binding strengths defined in FHIR](https://www.hl7.org/fhir/valueset-binding-strength.html), namely: `example`, `preferred`, `extensible`, and `required`.
+The strengths are the same as the [binding strengths defined in FHIR](https://www.hl7.org/fhir/valueset-binding-strength.html), namely: example, preferred, extensible, and required.

 The following rules apply to binding in FSH:

-* If no binding strength is specified, the binding is assumed to be `required`.
+* If no binding strength is specified, the binding is assumed to be required.
-* When further constraining an existing binding, the binding strength can stay the same or be made tighter (e.g., replacing a `preferred` binding with an `extensible` or `required` binding), but never loosened.
+* When further constraining an existing binding, the binding strength can stay the same or be made tighter (e.g., replacing a preferred binding with extensible or required), but never loosened.
 * Constraining may leave the binding strength the same and change the value set instead.
 However, certain changes permitted in FSH may violate [FHIR profiling principles](http://hl7.org/fhir/R4/profiling.html#binding-strength).
-In particular, FHIR will permit a `required` value set to be replaced by another `required` value set only if the codes in the new value set are a subset of the codes in the original value set.
-For `extensible` bindings, the new value set can contain codes not in the existing value set, but additional codes _should not_ have the same meaning as existing codes in the base value set.
-These constraints are difficult to check, and are not currently enforced by SUSHI.
+In particular, FHIR will permit a required value set to be replaced by another required value set only if the codes in the new value set are a subset of the codes in the original value set.
+For extensible bindings, the new value set can contain codes not in the existing value set, but additional codes **should not** have the same meaning as existing codes in the base value set.

 **Examples**